maryam089/SDViT/README.md

 ## News Updates
-- SDViT pre-trained models will be available after (2/08/2022).
+- SDViT pre-trained models will are available (12/08/2022).

 ## Citation